kadikraman/draftjs-md-converter/readme.md

 * unordered list
 * block quote

-The following media is supported:
+The following media types are supported:

 * images
 * videos (with draft-js-video-plugin, parsing can be done using remark-shortcodes)